onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 ### Coupling interface

 Let us go on with a description of the coupling between `code 1` and `code 2`.
-What caracterizes the mesh we work on?
+What characterizes the mesh we work on?

 ![alt text](mesh_code1.png)